PostHog/posthog.com/contents/handbook/people/spending-money.md

 - Buy something on your Revolut card.
 - If it's a digital invoice, just forward it to ukinvoices@posthog.com with a note explaining what it is for.
 If it's a physical receipt, take a picture and forward it to the same place with a note.
 - You need to submit receipts for _all_ purchases.
+This should be an itemised receipt. not a receipt from a credit card machine.
+We need to know what was purchased.

 ### Your personal card